Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Results and Discussion

 \subsection{Indirect detections: \textsc{\HI} stacking}

 For \HI sources which are below the detection level, we estimate the significance of detection via stacking.
 Following the stacking technique discussed in the ~\Sref{ssec:ska_prec}, we present the stacking significance results in~\Tref{tab:observables}.
 Spectroscopic redshifts for sources are required for stacking, and spectroscopic surveys typically have a flux limit in the optical or near IR.
-To emulate this in our mock catalogs, we use an optical selection for stacking.
+To emulate this in our mock catalogues, we use an optical selection for stacking.
 Using the COSMOS apparent magnitude cut in the i-band ($i < 26.7$), we select the galaxy population within a given redshift bin and perform \HI stacking, with jitter added to emulate observational uncertainties.
 Note that for the stacking, we use the survey areas of $4~\mathrm{deg^2}$, $1~\mathrm{deg^2}$, and $30~\mathrm{deg^2}$ for MIGHTEE-\HI, LADUMA, and WALLABY, respectively, to present the statistical significance.
 Across four redshift bins (MIGHTEE-\HI), the statistical significance of stacking exceeds $\gtrsim 20\sigma$, indicating that the average \HI mass can be measured with high significance.
 A similar level of stacking significance can be achieved in the LADUMA and WALLABY survey areas.
 With $\sim10^4$ galaxies in the $(0.3<z<0.4)$ bin, one can divide the sample across colour–magnitude cells and determine the average \HI mass in each cell separately, enabling the measurements of average properties of galaxies.
 Such a determination allows us to compare the properties of galaxies across redshifts and carry out a direct comparison with the low redshift sample.
 In \emph{left-panel} of~\Fref{fig:stack_pix}, we show subsets of these sources and their stacking ($r<26.7$) significance across the color–magnitude plane.
+In this plot, we examine how accurately the average \HI\ mass can be recovered, given the survey sensitivity and a uniform spatial distribution of sources across the field of view.
+The number of spectra stacked in each pixel is colour-coded according to the stacking significance (SNR).
+The average \HI mass recovered via stacking is also displayed in the corresponding pixel.
+Note that the $1\sigma$ uncertainty in the stacked \HI mass includes: (i) bias in recovering the true input mean mass through stacking, (ii) statistical error estimated from 50 realisations.
+The total quoted error (bias + statistical) increases for faint sources (with $M_r > -18$), even when the number of such stacked spectra is very large, because their spectra are much noisier.
+With the stacking of such faint sources, the improvement in the co-added signal is not significant.
+This missing flux propagates through the stacking, limiting its ability to accurately recover the average \HI mass with high significance.
 In the \emph{right panel}, we also present the stacking significance (stacking SNR) obtained using a shallower apparent magnitude cut of $r <22 $.

 The average \HI properties of galaxies can be connected to their optical properties in regions of the color–magnitude plane where the stacking SNR is $\gtrsim 8$, providing a framework to investigate the evolution of \HI gas (e.g., \HIMF, optical to \HI scaling relations) across redshift and within the colour–magnitude diagram.
 For instance, we demonstrate the strength of employing \HI stacking to estimate the \HI mass function in the next section.